EricWVGG/sanity-plugin-next-redirects/README.md

 - creates a new `Redirects` document type in Sanity
 - which your SEO guy can safely\* use to create redirects
-- and when your users change slugs on documents, they'll be given a popup asking if a redirect should be _automatically generated_
+- and when your users change slugs on documents, they’ll be given a popup asking if a redirect should be _automatically generated_
-- and some potentially cool helpers for your `sitemap.xml` and `rss.xml` feed too!
+- and producers some potentially cool helpers for your `sitemap.xml` and `rss.xml` feed too

-Throughout this file, we’ll be using the example of a schema that consists of:

-- a `page` schema, representing pages like `/home`, `/about`, and `/contact`.
-All of these pages are managed by `/src/app/[slug]/route.tsx` in NextJS.
-- a `post` schema, representing pages like `/post/some-blog-topic`.
-They’re in `/src/app/post/[slug]/route.tsx`.
-- an `event` schema, representing pages like `/event/2025/11/11/sanity-plugin-next-redirects-debut`.
-All of these pages are managed by `/src/app/event/[yyyy]/[mm]/[dd]/[slug]/route.tsx`.

-* I feel compelled to note that a site can very easily have its SEO royally donked up by careless redirects.
+`\*`` I feel compelled to note that a site can very easily have its SEO royally donked up by careless redirects.
 Make sure you trust anyone who has access to this.

 ## Installation

-### Add Redirects document type to your schema.
+### Add a new `redirect` document schema to Sanity.

 You will need to add a document type to track your individual redirects to your schema.